By Anjee Bhatia:

 I was sixteen when I started keeping a record of the days that I was harassed.
-At the end of the month, I had been harassed for twenty five out of thirty days.
-I had not stepped out of home the five days I was not harassed.
+At the end of the month, I had been harassed for twenty-five out of thirty days.
+I had not stepped out of my home the five days I was not harassed.

-I am twenty four now and no, I won’t stop being outraged when people are harassed.
+I am twenty-four now and no, I won’t stop being outraged when people are harassed.
 Because using public space is still a battle for half the population.
-Because most people are not aware of how traumatizing street harassment can be.
+Because most people are not aware of how traumatising street harassment can be.
 Because street harassment cases and molestation incidents are still dismissed as unimportant.

 Because we need to talk about this more often, and because it’s time we demanded safer public spaces.